 The purpose of the Philip Halley Johnson Scholarship is to provide financial assistance toward educational expenses for students enrolled in the Department of Art.
 This is a partial-tuition waiver award with preference given to Painting, Drawing, and Printmaking students.
 Applicants for this scholarship are evaluated based on financial need and artistic merit.
 Current undergraduate and graduate students in the Department of Art whose major area of concentration is in Painting or Printmaking are eligible.

-Virginia Green and Leila Johnston Endowment Fund in Architecture and Allied Arts
+Virginia Green and Leila Johnston Endowment Fund

 The Green/Johnston Fund provides support for graduate students with an emphasis in sculpture.
 This award may be used for, but is not limited to tuition, fees, supplies, and academically related travel.